dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 The tab bar and tabs are visible in Shell apps by default.
 However, the tab bar can be hidden by setting the `Shell.TabBarIsVisible` attached property to `false`.

-While this property can be set on a subclassed `Shell` object, it's typically set on any `ShellContent` or <xref:Microsoft.Maui.Controls.ContentPage> objects that want to make the tab bar invisible:
+While this property can be set on a subclassed <xref:Microsoft.Maui.Controls.Shell> object, it's typically set on any `ShellContent` or <xref:Microsoft.Maui.Controls.ContentPage> objects that want to make the tab bar invisible:

 ```xaml
 <TabBar>